AlamHasabie/transport-game-backend/README.md

 ### player_status
 - money : money
 - square : which square the player is in
-- question_answered :questions owned by user
+- question_answered :questions owned by user, represented as an array
 - held_question : question currently held by player. null if no question is held.
+- coupons : coupon for services held by user.

 ### question (in player_status)